Taal Volcano: 2022

 On August 3, PHILVOLCS recorded a low-level unrest of the volcano with the increase of sulfur dioxide (SO2) emission.
-Thereupon, the alert level 1 warning was raised although evacuation of nearby population was not yet implemented.
 Abnormal spike of sulfur in the atmosphere was measured up to 12,125 tons that day.
 For comparison, daily and usual sulfur dioxide emission was measured up to 4,952 tons since July 15.
 Volcanic smog, or vog, and toxic gases were largely observed in Batangas and surrounding towns since August 2.